The halide ions as reducing agents

 oxidation reaction: 2Br-(aq) Br2(l) + 2e

-Details of the reaction between concentrated sulfuric acid and sodium iodide This additional reaction with bromide occurs simply because the bromide ion is a much better reducing agent than either the chloride or fluoride ions.
-So what would happen if we use a salt containing iodide (I-) ions and react it with concentrated sulfuric acid?
+This additional reaction between the bromide ion and the concentrated sulfuric acid occurs simply because the bromide ion is a much better reducing agent than either the chloride or fluoride ions.
+So what would happen if we use a salt containing iodide (I-) ions and it was then reacted with concentrated sulfuric acid?

-If we place sodium or potassium iodide in a boiling tube and add concentrated sulfuric acid then this time its chaos!
-Iodide is the best reducing agent in group 7 and a mixture of products is obtained including:
+If we place sodium or potassium iodide in a boiling tube and add concentrated sulfuric acid then this time it's chaos!
+Iodide ions are the best reducing agent in group 7 and a mixture of products is obtained including:

-The reaction of sodium iodide with concentrated sulfuric acid starts off in exactly the same way as the other halide ions with the production of hydrogen iodide gas and solid sodium hydrogen carbonate.
-This is shown below, as you can see it is simply an acid-base reaction with the iodide ion (I-) acting as a base and accepting a hydrogen ion to form hydrogen iodide gas (HI(g)).
-If you study the equation you will see that none of the reactants or products is reduced or oxidised since their oxidation numbers remain unchanged.
+The reaction of sodium iodide with concentrated sulfuric acid starts off in exactly the same way as the other halide ions with the production of hydrogen iodide gas and solid sodium hydrogensulfate.
+This is shown below, as you can see it is simply the same acid-base reaction we have seen for the other hydrogen halides, with the iodide ion (I-) acting as a base and accepting a hydrogen ion to form hydrogen iodide gas (HI(g)).
+If you study the equation below you will see that none of the reactants or products is reduced or oxidised since their oxidation numbers remain unchanged.

 However this is not the end of the story!
 The hydrogen iodide is able to reduce the sulfuric acid to form hydrogen sulfide gas.
 Here the oxidation number of the sulfur has gone from +6 to -2 in the hydrogen sulfide gas.
 An equation for this redox reaction is shown below: